-This Midwest flyover state is far more than just the setting of Parks and Rec, and the capital is jam-packed with affordable family fun.
-There’s the chance to go back in time at Conner Prairie, a sprawling outdoor living history museum, and the Children’s Museum of Indianapolis, arguably the most magnificent, robust children’s museum in the country.
-Plus, the Indy Zoo’s orangutan enclosure is a sheer delight.
+Why you’ll love it: An underrated travel destination?
+Maybe.
+But this Midwest city is jam-packed with affordable family vacation ideas.
+There’s the chance to go back in time at Conner Prairie, a sprawling outdoor living history museum, or entertain little ones at the Children’s Museum of Indianapolis, arguably the most magnificent, robust children’s museum in the country.
+Plus, the Indianapolis Zoo’s orangutan enclosure is a sheer delight.

 Crystal River, Florida

-Why you’ll love it: Plan a cheap family vacation to Detroit, and you’ll get to experience the rise, fall, and rebirth of a legendary American city all in one weekend.
-Detroit is one of American’s best hidden gems, a city where you can visit the birthplace of the Model-T at the Ford Piquette Avenue Plant, discover and play the unique blend of football and bowling that was invented at the Fowling Warehouse, gawk at the backyard oddity known as Hamtramck Disneyland, play on Belle Isle Park between Michigan and Ontario, and tour The Henry Ford Museum and GreenField Village in nearby Dearborn.
+Why you’ll love it: Plan a cheap family vacation to Detroit, and you’ll get to experience the rise, fall and rebirth of a legendary American city all in one weekend.
+Detroit is one of American’s best hidden gems, a city where you can visit the birthplace of the Model-T at the Ford Piquette Avenue Plant, discover and play the unique blend of football and bowling that was invented at the Fowling Warehouse, gawk at the backyard oddity known as Hamtramck Disneyland, play on Belle Isle Park between Michigan and Ontario and tour the Henry Ford Museum and GreenField Village in nearby Dearborn.
 There’s so much vital American history here (the good and the bad), as well as a bright future that’s still being written today.

 Myrtle Beach, South Carolina